security-guild/security-guild.github.io/_posts/2024-02-12-container-image-hardening.md

 and see the message `Hello World!` displayed in the browser.

-As explained before a Distroless image doesn't contain a shell which could be abused by an adversary.
+As explained before a Distroless image doesn't contain a shell which could be abused by an attacker.
 So, lets try to get a shell on our hardened container `hello-world`.

 ```sh